NIFB14004U Environmental and Natural Resource Economics

 (e) Optimal utilisation of renewable and non-renewable natural resources.

 During the course students will develop a systematic understanding of the economic rationale behind the use of environmental policy instruments, economic valuation principles, and criteria for optimal use of natural resources.
+Through examples, students will familiarize themselves with how principles of environmental and natural resource economics have been applied or are being proposed to address a range of sustainability concerns.
+These include sustainable management of water, sustainable use of terrestrial and marine resource and biodiversity conservation, mitigation of climate change and adaptation to its impacts. and promote sustainable consumption and production.

 Having completed the course it is expected that the student is able to: